and Visiting Hours

 How often do I need to submit my hours?

 We are strongly encouraging members to submit time for facility visits as soon as it is done.
-Once you have the app on your phone, it takes less than a minute to enter your visit time, round trip travel time, and grooming time if appropriate.
+It takes less than a minute to enter your visiting time, as well as your non-visiting time for this visit .
 Make the submission before you leave the parking lot.
-Please do the same for any non-visiting event or meeting.
+Please do the same for any non-visiting event, meeting or training session for your pet.

 I made a mistake on a submission.
 Can I edit it?